rgero/Game-Concepts/README.md

 Multiple cars driving around a grid, and they respect a series of traffic rules (stop signs, simple right of way, they choose random destinations)

 **Required Knowledge** - The NavMesh stuff in Godot

+### Fog of War
+The mechanic known in all RTS games